tejuscs/ADBD-Labs/adb-prov-cloud-vmc/adb-prov-cloud-vmc.md

             - Bring your own license: If you choose this option, make sure you have proper entitlements to use for new service instances that you create.
             - License included: With this choice, the cost of the cloud service includes a license for the Database service.

     7. In the advanced options, you may pick a different timezone than the default UTC.
 You can optionally add a security attribute to control access for your AVMC resource using Zero Trust Packet Routing (ZPR) policies.

-If you want to use tags, add tags by selecting a Tag Namespace, Tag Key, and Tag Value.
+    8. To be able to create 23ai databases, you must provision the AVMC with appropriate tags.
+Add the following tag to support ACDs with 26ai Database Software Version.
+            - Tag namespace: None (Add a free-form tag)
+            - Tag key: DatabaseVersion
+            - Tag value: 26ai

           ![create-avmc-pc6](./images/create-avmc-pc6.png " ")